brucefengnju/validateUtil/readme.md

-# brucevalidate.js
+# validateUtil

-brucevalidate.js a JavaScript library for web form validation.
+validateUtil is a JavaScript library for web form validation.

 ## Features